 What Is Galvanizing?

 Galvanizing is a finish common for marine applications and construction materials.
 This process involves applying a layer of zinc onto a surface for protection.
 During galvanization, metal products typically go through several chemical baths for preparation.
 Following prep, items go into a tub of molten zinc and hang to dry while cooling.
 Other application methods also exist.
 Unlike powder coating, zinc coatings are available in only one color — silver — which can create severe limitations if you want to add visual appeal to your items.

 Powder Coating vs. Galvanized Steel Finishes

 For any application, powder coating offers distinct advantages over galvanizing.
 While galvanizing has a reputation for durability against the elements, today’s powder coatings provide a worthy match.
-Powder coatings manufactured to the AAMA standard are tested and proven to last for years under the most intense weather conditions imaginable.
 Options like Super Durable Powders offer even more protection from the sun and ultraviolet light.

 Even though both processes involve steps to prepare surfaces for coatings, they have different results.
 During galvanizing, baths remove grease and oxides, but products covered in slag, thick residues, wax and other materials will often require surface preparation by another provider.
 In the powder coating process, a combination of blasting and pretreatment removes all residues for ideal application.
 At Keystone Koating, we can also apply advanced primer coatings for added protection from the elements.